 What to Pack

 Ponchos and umbrellas are useful and depending on where in the country you're visiting, bug repellant is also a good idea.

 January Events in Brazil

 - January 1: Banks and many stores close on New Year's Day.
 Supermarkets and shops in touristy areas generally stay usually open.

 - Dia de São Sebastião: In this January 20 celebration, the patron saint of Rio is commemorated with a procession from Igreja de São Sebastião dos Capuchinos in Tijuca to the Catedral Metropolitana in Lapa.

 - Dia de Reis or Three Kings' Day: The Folia de Reis, also called Reisado or Terno de Reis, is a folk celebration that takes place in many cities all over Brazil on January 6.
 Groups play instruments, sing, and visit houses announcing the arrival of the Messiah.

 - Lavagem do Bonfim: The Candomblé ritual washing of the Catholic Nosso Senhor do Bonfim Church steps takes place on the second Thursday in January.

 January Travel Tips

-- Additionally, always wear sunscreen.
+- Always wear sunscreen.
 The summer sun in Brazil is especially strong and a sunburn is not a souvenir you'll want to take home.
 With temperatures in Rio de Janeiro sometimes climbing to 105 degrees Fahrenheit (40 degrees Celsius) in January, you should also make it a point to drink plenty of water.

 - If you're visiting the rainforest, check with your health care provider about necessary vaccinations and medications.
 Hepatitis A, Typhoid, and Yellow Fever vaccinations, as well as malaria pills, are strongly recommended.